iangrooms/Lin_Alg_Math_Camp/README.md

 The material is drawn in part from the second edition of Applied Linear Algebra by Olver & Shakiban.
 Other useful references include Matrix Analysis and Applied Linear Algebra by Carl Meyer, and Matrix Analysis by Horn & Johnson.

+Instructions for getting up and running with the Anaconda Python manager and Jupyter notebooks can be found [here](https://www.colorado.edu/amath/mathcamp).

 ## Notebooks
 - Lecture 1:
 	- Vectors, Matrices, Numpy